Jean Claude Eléonore de Michaud d'Arçon

 Biography

-Jean Claude Eléonore Le Michaud d'Arçon (18 November 1733 – 1 July 1800) was a French military engineer and general who specialized in fortification design and siege warfare during the latter half of the 18th century.
-Born in Besançon, he pursued his military education at the prestigious École royale du génie de Mézières, which was France's premier institution for training military engineers.
-His career spanned the final decades of the Ancien Régime and the turbulent years of the French Revolution.
+Jean Claude Eléonore Le Michaud d'Arçon (18 November 1733 – 1 July 1800) was a French military engineer and general known for his important work in fortification in the late 18th century.
+Born in Besançon, he studied at the École royale du génie de Mézières, getting training in military engineering and mathematics that shaped his career.

 Before Fame